 Figure 15: BindingGlyphs used with PINbox in UML Sequence diagram Figure 16 shows another example of BindingGlyphs being used with a UML diagram.
-In this case, a multiplicity of Decorator pattern instances is shown binding to a UML Class diagram, using the MultiBranch annotation discussed in Section 12.6.2 to illustrate that there are multiple fulfillers of the ConcreteDecorator Role, as opposed to the singular fulfiller for all instances of Decorator for the remaining Roles, one of the two instances of Decorator is being shown in the UML Class diagram provided as the example Structure in the canonical Decorator write-up in Design Patterns.
+In this case, a multiplicity of Decorator pattern instances is shown binding to a UML Class diagram, using the MultiBranch annotation discussed in 11.6.3 to illustrate that there are multiple fulfillers of the ConcreteDecorator Role, as opposed to the singular fulfiller for all instances of Decorator for the remaining Roles.
 This clearly shows the bindings between the Roles of the pattern, and the elements in the UML diagram, and is suitable for annotating the UML diagram of a system with instances of patterns.
 This binding capability can also be used to illustrate bindings internal to a PINbox.
-Much as the Equality connectors were used in the Expanded PINbox form to show internal connections, we now see how any diagramming notation can be placed effectively within an Expanded PINbox's canvas, as in Figure 17.
+Much as the Equality connectors were used in the Expanded PINbox form to show internal connections, any diagramming notation can be placed effectively within an Expanded PINbox's canvas, as in Figure 17.
 This encapsulation is appropriate for subsuming sections of a larger diagram into a PINbox for later revealing when the detail is desired, or for providing a 'reference' to an established definition for user education or reminding.
 The differing line weights inside the canvas are not normative, but merely suggested to differentiate BindingGlyphs from lines on the encapsulated diagram.
-Commented [JMS11]: SPMS13-18